 You will visit historical landmarks, some of the most famous museums, local galleries, sculpture gardens, art districts and explore the architecture and landscape that is unique to each city.
 In addition to your daily studies, you will have time to create art as a reflection of your learning and experience.

-All courses are 3 credits each and are tied to a full semester class, consisting of pre-trip classes, a travel component, post class work, final portfolios, presentations and a gallery exhibition at the Colorado Gallery of the Arts.
+All courses are 3 credits and are tied to a full summer semester class with course options for majors and non-majors.
+This class will include pre-trip classes, a travel component, post-class work, final portfolios, presentations, and a gallery exhibition at the Colorado Gallery of the Arts.